yuygfgg/cue-splitter/README.md

 # cue-splitter
-A python script aims to split massive cue+flac tracks
+A python script aims to split massive cue+flac tracks.
+Splitted tracks are saved in the same directory as raw cue&flac and original audio file is removed after double check.

 ## The script automatically handles: